COMMERCIAL AUTO INSURANCE

 defense.

 car accidently damages another persons property.
-It also provides you with
+It also provides you witha legal defense.

 that apply to bodily injury claims for property damage.
 A combined single